apereo/cas/docs/cas-server-documentation/installation/User-Interface-Customization-CSSJS.md

 ### WebJARs for Javascript/CSS Libraries

-The CAS application application packages third party static resources inside the CAS webapp rather than referencing CDN links so that CAS may be deployed on networks with limited interent access.
+The CAS application application packages third party static resources inside the CAS webapp rather than referencing CDN links so that CAS may be deployed on networks with limited internet access.

 The 3rd party static resources are packaged in "WebJAR" jar files and served up via the servlet `3.0` feature that merges any folders under `META-INF/resources` in web application jars with the application's web root.